 Let’s think radically differently.

 We’ve gone back to the beginning of the nuclear industry to explore another path.

 The nuclear industry of the 1950s was defined by an inexhaustible optimism and rigorous scientific thinking.
 Anything was possible, and nuclear energy promised to power the world.
 Revolutionary designs were prolific.
 Today, however, this technological diversity has been narrowed, and the industry has become locked into one design: the light water reactor.
 We’re challenging this strategy and have returned to the beginning to explore another path, and another design – the molten salt reactor.
 This simple reactor design, updated with modern technology and materials, has the potential to revolutionize the nuclear industry.

 Our technology unlocks the abundant energy found within nuclear waste.

 A known drawback of nuclear power is the creation of waste.
 Some call it a problem: We call it an opportunity.
-The waste from conventional nuclear reactors is the fuel for our reactors.
+The waste from conventional nuclear reactors can be used as the fuel for our reactors.
 Light water reactors consume only about 4% of the energy in their uranium fuel, which means that their spent fuel rods contain vast amounts of untapped energy and remain radioactive for hundreds of thousands of years.
-Our reactors can consume this waste, generating enormous amounts of electricity, while reducing its radioactive lifetime to only hundreds of years.
+Our reactors can use this waste, generating enormous amounts of electricity.

-We can convert the 270,000 metric tons of waste that exists today into enough carbon-free electricity to power the world for 72 years.
+We can convert the 300,000 metric tons of waste that exists today into enough carbon-free electricity to power the entire world for decades.

 abundant energy that is clean, reliable, and cheaper than fossil fuels.